Easy Egg Roll In a Bowl

 - In a large skillet, brown the pork on medium heat and lightly season with salt and pepper.
 Once cooked, set aside.
 Discard the fat.

-- Using the same skillet, heat the oil on medium heat.
+- Using the same skillet, heat the oil on low-med heat.
 Saute the onion, garlic and ginger until fragrant and the onion is translucent.

-- Pour in the coleslaw mix as well as the apple cider vinegar, coconut aminos.
-Season with the remainder of salt and pepper.
+- Pour in the coleslaw mix with the remainder of salt and pepper.
 Stir well to combine.
 Saute for 4-5 minutes or until the cabbage reduces in size and the carrots soften.

-- Reincorporate the cooked pork and stir to combine.
+- Reincorporate the cooked pork, coconut aminos and vinegar and stir to combine.
 Saute for another minute to reheat.

 - Remove from heat and topped with green onion and optional sauce (see below).